-If, in addition, Assumptions~\textbf{C.1-C.4} are satisfied, the estimate sequence $\left\{\mathbf{x}_{n}(i)\right\}_{i\geq 0 }$ at any sensor~$n$ is asymptotically normal. \end{proposition} Proposition~\ref{prop_nu} states that, a.s.~asymptotically, the network reaches consensus, and the estimates at each sensor converge to the true value of the parameter vector~$\theta^{\star}$.
+If, in addition, \textbf{(C.1)-(C.4)} are satisfied, the sequence $\left\{\mathbf{x}_{n}(i)\right\}_{i\geq 0 }$ at any sensor~$n$ is asymptotically normal. \end{proposition} Proposition~\ref{prop_nu} states that, a.s.~asymptotically, the network reaches consensus, and the estimates at each sensor converge to the true value of the parameter vector~$\theta^{\star}$.
 The Proposition relates these convergence properties of~$\mathcal{NU}$ to the existence of suitable Lyapunov functions.
-For a particular observation model characterized by the corresponding functions $h_{n}(\cdot),g_{n}(\cdot)$, if one can come up with an appropriate Lyapunov function satisfying the assumptions of Proposition~\ref{prop_nu}, then consistency (asymptotic normality) is guaranteed.
+For a particular observation model characterized by the corresponding functions $h_{n}(\cdot),g_{n}(\cdot)$, if one can come up with an appropriate Lyapunov function satisfying the assumptions of Proposition~\ref{prop_nu}, then consistency and asymptotic normality are guaranteed.
 Existence of a suitable Lyapunov condition is sufficient for consistency, but may not be necessary.
-In particular, there may be observation models for which the $\mathcal{NU}$ algorithm is consistent, but there exists no Lyapunov function satisfying the assumptions of Proposition~\ref{prop_nu}.\footnote{This is because converse theorems in stability theory do not always hold (see,~\cite{Krasovskii}.)} Also, even if a suitable Lyapunov function exists, it may be difficult to guess its form, because there is no systematic (constructive) way of coming up with Lyapunov functions for generic models.
+In particular, there may be observation models for which the $\mathcal{NU}$ algorithm is consistent, but there exists no Lyapunov function satisfying the assumptions of Proposition~\ref{prop_nu}.\footnote{This is because converse theorems in stability theory do not hold in general, see,~\cite{Krasovskii}.} Also, even if a suitable Lyapunov function exists, it may be difficult to guess its form, because there is no systematic (constructive) way of coming up with Lyapunov functions for generic models.

 However, for our problem of interest, some additional weak assumptions on the observation model, for example, Lipschitz continuity of the functions $h_{n}(\cdot)$, will guarantee the existence of suitable Lyapunov functions, thus establishing convergence properties of the $\mathcal{NU}$ algorithm.
 The rest of this subsection studies this issue and presents different sufficient conditions on the observation model, which guarantee that the assumptions of Proposition~\ref{prop_nu} are satisfied, leading to the a.s.~convergence of the~$\mathcal{NU}$ algorithm.
-We start with a definition. \begin{definition}[Consensus Subspace] We define the consensus subspace, $\mathcal{C}\subset\mathbb{R}^{MN\times 1}$ as
+For the development in the rest of the subsection, we assume that $\overline{M}=M$ in the decomposition~\eqref{nlprobform2} and $\mathcal{K}_{n}=I_{M}$ for all $n$.
+The extensions of Theorems~\ref{nlth}-\ref{thnl} to $\overline{M}\neq M$ and arbitrary gains $\mathcal{K}_{n}$ are immediate.
+We start with the following definition: \begin{definition}[Consensus Subspace] We define the consensus subspace, $\mathcal{C}\subset\mathbb{R}^{MN}$ as